Topological phases of matter, Quantum Error Correction and Topological twist

 \subsubsection{$\mathbb{Z}_N$ Toric Codes}

 Toric Code ($\mathbb{Z}_2$) can be generalized to $\mathbb{Z}_N$.
 The Hamiltonian is given by:

-where H.c. corresponds to hermitian conjugate. $A_v$ and $B_p$ are defined by:
+where H.c. corresponds to hermitian conjugate.
+Let $w$ be an n-th root of unity.
+Then, $A_v$ and $B_p$ are defined by:

-The dimension of logical subspace is $N^2$.
+The dimension of the logical subspace is $N^2$.
 The calculation is similar to the regular TC.
 For H horizontal shifts and V vertical shifts, there are HV vertex and HV plaquette operators of order N and 2HV number of N-qudits.
 There are two trivial constraints $\prod_v A_v = 1 = \prod_p B_p$.
-Therefore, the logical space dimension is $N^{2HV}/N^{HV + HV -2} = N^2$ \\ The excitations are the simple objects mentioned in the previous section, a mixture of electric charges and magnetic fluxes. $\mathbb{Z}_N$ TC are a little more exciting as they give more freedom for excitations and room to condense certain anyons as described later.
+Therefore, the logical space dimension is $N^{2HV}/N^{HV + HV -2} = N^2$ \\ The excitations are simple objects mentioned in the previous section, a mixture of electric charges and magnetic fluxes. $\mathbb{Z}_N$ TC is a little more exciting as it gives more freedom for excitations and room to condense certain anyons as described later.